 Everyone wants to be happy and everybody can be when we have healthy attitudes, beliefs, and values.
 Despite the increase in anti-depressant drug use and talk of emotional disorders, the truth is, most people are happy.
 According to a recent study, people who live in relatively free countries (and aren't in prison or psychiatric institutions) declare to be a least moderately cheerful in spite of their age, gender, and financial status.

 It's true that happy people behave and think differently than unhappy people.
 If we want to be one of the happy folks, we may need to take inventory of the following factors.
 Since the choice is ours, we can begin today to identify and adjust the reasons why we're not behaving, believing; and therefore creating happy lives.

 According to research, here's what makes a happy person:

 * Happy people are more loving, forgiving, trusting, decisive, creative, sociable, and helpful.

 * Some say that money doesn't make you happy.
 Not true.
 Happier people have more money.
 There is a connection between wealth and well-being, though it is not significant.
 Stress from financial disorder does make people depressed.
 However, wealth cannot be attributed to redeeming a depressed person.
 And money only reports to support happiness when it meets needs and a little bit more.
 Wealth alone doesn't predict happiness.* Happy people are more opt to set optimistic goals and strive to meet them.

 * Happy people have healthier immune systems that result from happy attitudes.

 * Happy people don't suppress good feelings when they feel them.
 They laugh when they feel like it.
-If they receive a complement, they accept it.
+If they receive a compliment, they accept it.